zachdwight/PrimerSpy/README.md

 # PrimerSpy
-Automated small amplicon assay design for PCR/HRM.
+Automated small amplicon assay design for PCR/HRM utilizing PHP and Python backend service.

 High-resolution melting is a straightforward technique for genotyping that relies on thermodynamic differences of